fechiiroegbu/Opay-Transaction-Performance-and-Insights/README.md

 2. Which channels and customer segments carry the most value, and should resources be concentrated anywhere?
 3. Do transaction behaviours differ by location in ways that would justify regional strategy?

+## Objective

+- Quantify the scale and composition of transaction failures (Failed, Pending, Reversed) to determine whether one fix or several are needed
+- Compare performance and value across channels (Web, App, POS, USSD) to identify where investment is justified
+- Compare individual vs. merchant customer contribution to total transaction value
+- Identify whether transaction-type preferences vary meaningfully by city, to test the case for localised vs. national strategy
+- Present findings in an interactive dashboard that business stakeholders can explore without needing to read raw data

 ## Dataset

 **Source:** OPay transaction records — 5,000 rows, 12 fields.